 Chest pain is the most common symptom of a heart attack.

-Some heart attacks are sudden and intense.
-But most start slowly, with mild pain or discomfort.
-Here are some signs that can mean a heart attack is happening:
+Some heart attacks are sudden and intense, but most start slowly, with mild pain or discomfort.
+Often, people are not sure what is wrong and wait too long before seeking help.

-These may include breaking out in a cold sweat, nausea or lightheadedness.
+- Other signs.
+Breaking out in a cold sweat, nausea, or lightheadedness.

-As with men, women’s most common heart attack symptom is chest pain or discomfort.
-But women are more likely than men to have some of the other common symptoms, particularly shortness of breath, nausea/vomiting, and back or jaw pain.
+Note for women.
+Like men, women most commonly have chest pain or discomfort as a heart attack symptom, but women are somewhat more likely to have some of the other common symptoms, such as, shortness of breath, nausea and vomiting, back pain, or jaw pain.

 Even if you are not sure if what you are experience is a heart attack, call 911.
 Do not have someone drive you to the hospital, and do not drive yourself.
 First responders can begin life-saving treatment as soon as they arrived.